aiThanet/SA-Assignment/Readme.md

 ![Q2 Architecture](Assets/SA_Assignment-Q3.jpg)

 ### Explanation
-1. For long term solution, the scale of application should be increase by having more user access to the service.
-In order to guarantee the performance, I suggested to use **CloudFront** a content delivery network(CDN).
+1. For a long-term solution, the scale of the application should be increased by having more user access to the service.
+To guarantee the performance, I suggested using **CloudFront** a content delivery network(CDN).
-2. A CDN can help improve the performance by caching all static contents over edge location across the worlds and serving the content more quickly and efficiently.
+2. A CDN can help improve performance by caching all static content over edge locations across the world and serving the content more quickly and efficiently.
-3. To efficiently manage the storage and CDN, moving all static contents to S3 will help reduce your cost and CDN can serve the content better.
+3. To efficiently manage the storage and CDN, moving all static content to S3 will help reduce your cost and CDN can serve the content better.
-4. I also integrate **Web Application Firewall** (WAF) with CloudFront to improve the security by filtering malicious traffic, especially to protect against OWSAP Top 10.
+4. I also integrate **Web Application Firewall** (WAF) with CloudFront to improve security by filtering malicious traffic, especially to protect against OWSAP Top 10.
-5. To reinforcethe security, we only setup **Security Group** for ALB only allow prefix list IP from CloudFront to ensure all incoming traffic to ALB only from CloudFront.
+5. To reinforce security, we set up **Security Group** for ALB only allowing prefix list IP from CloudFront to ensure all incoming traffic to ALB only from CloudFront.
-6. From ALB to our logic application also implement secure session to increase security by encrypting the communication.
+6. From ALB to our logic application also implement secure sessions to increase security by encrypting the communication.

 # References
 - [Troubleshooting instances connecting issue](https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/TroubleshootingInstancesConnecting.html#TroubleshootingInstancesCommonCauses)